goutam1206/goutam1206/README.md

 - 👋 Hi, I’m @goutam1206
-- 👀 I’m interested Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently Generative AI, gptEngineer, gptautomation
+- 🌱 I’m currently learning Generative AI, gptEngineer, gptautomation
-- 💞️ I’m looking to collaborate anything related to automation at any scale
+- 💞️ I’m looking to collaborate on anything related to automation at any scale
 - 📫 reachme on +91-9742232574 or sarma.goutama@gmail.com

 <!---